Bonaventure

 - How did Bonaventure influence later Christianity — Catholic, Protestant, and beyond?

-- Bonaventure's integration of mysticism and scholasticism influenced Catholic spirituality and theology, particularly within the Franciscan Order.
+- Bonaventure's integration of mysticism and scholasticism influenced Catholic theology, particularly in the development of spiritual and mystical traditions.
 His emphasis on love and contemplation resonated with later mystics and theologians.
-While less directly influential on Protestantism, his ideas contributed to broader Christian mystical and devotional traditions.
+While less directly influential on Protestantism, his ideas on the soul's journey to God have been appreciated in broader Christian spirituality.

 - What did Bonaventure get wrong, or what ideas have been seriously disputed?